Hagar-zakaria/Udacity-project_1/README.md

 ├── seattle_airbnb.ipynb

-There is 1 notebook available here to showcase work related to the above questions.
-Markdown cells were used to assist in walking through the thought process for individual steps.
+There is one notebook available for displaying work related to the questions above.
+Markdown cells were used to help with the thought process for individual steps.

-There 3 csv files used for the analysis are downloaded from kaggle.
+The three csv files used in the analysis were obtained from Kaggle.

 ## Results

-In this analysis we tried to understand the factors affecting the booking prices with the help of Airbnb Seattle data.
-The above approach can be used to analyze Airbnb data for other cities as well.
+Using data from Airbnb Seattle, we attempted to understand the factors influencing booking prices in this analysis.
+The method described above can also be used to analyze Airbnb data for other cities.

-*Based on the number of listings in a given neighborhood, the top five most popular neighborhoods are Broadway, Belltown, Wallingford, Fremont, and Minor.
+*According to the number of listings, the top five most popular neighborhoods are Broadway, Belltown, Wallingford, Fremont, and Minor.

-*The most expensive neighborhoods were Southeast Magnolia with an average. at 242, followed by Portage Bay at 227.
-The cheapest neighborhoods were Olympic Hills at 73 and Rainier Beach at 68.
+*The most expensive neighborhoods were Southeast Magnolia (average price of 242) and Portage Bay (average price of 227).
+Olympic Hills, at 73, and Rainier Beach, at 68, were the most affordable areas.

-*One night-stay in Airbnb Seattle would cost close to 91 dollars for a single person and 112 dollars for a couple.
+*A single night's stay in Airbnb Seattle would cost around 91 dollars and 112 dollars for a couple.

-*Summertime is busiest so the highest price during this season.
+*Because summer is the busiest season, the prices are the highest.

-*Houses and apartments occupy 90% of all Airbnb properties in Seattle with 1,733 houses followed by 1,708 apartments.
-Yurt, Dorm, and Chalet are available for Nell in Seattle.
+*With 1,733 houses and 1,708 apartments, houses and apartments account for 90% of all Airbnb properties in Seattle.
+Nell can stay in a Yurt, Dorm, or Chalet in Seattle.

-*The price does not affect the rating.
+*The price has no bearing on the rating.

-*People tend to give a more high rating.
+*People tend to give higher ratings.

-*Basic configuration of the properties (number of bedrooms, bathrooms, beds and accomodates) affect the booking price.
+*The booking price is affected by the basic configuration of the properties (number of bedrooms, bathrooms, beds, and accommodations).

 ## Licensing, Authors, Acknowledgements

-Credit is due to Airbnb and Kaggle for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/datasets/airbnb/seattle) .
+Credit to Airbnb and Kaggle for the data.
+You can find data license and other descriptive information on the Kaggle link available [here](https://www.kaggle.com/datasets/airbnb/seattle) .
 Otherwise, feel free to use the code here as you would like!

 My Medium Blog Post is [Here](https://medium.com/@hagar.agha93/analyzing-seattle-airbnb-using-data-science-approaches-d5fa942b2039)